beNative/udio-prompt-crafter/docs/README_APP.md

 -   **Expanded Taxonomy:** Browse a massively expanded, curated library of tags across categories like Genre, Mood, Era, Instrumentation, and Production.
 Each tag includes a description to help you understand its meaning.
 -   **Live Prompt Preview:** See your prompt string update in real-time.
 A resizable panel allows you to view and copy your prompt, generate an AI-powered prose description, and brainstorm AI-generated song titles.
 -   **UDIO-Specific Parameters:** A dedicated panel to control instrumental toggles, provide custom lyrics, and set track duration, which are saved with presets and history.
+-   **Comprehensive Preset Management:**
+    -   **Visual Preset Gallery:** Browse your creations in a dedicated "Presets" tab.
+Cards feature a compact, color-coded display of tags and quick actions like 'load' and 'copy prompt'.
+    -   **Drag-and-Drop Ordering:** Easily reorder presets in the gallery view to organize your workflow.
+    -   **Preset Manager:** A list-based manager (in the header) allows you to load, update, rename, and safely delete presets.
 -   **Draggable Category Ordering:** Easily re-order categories to control the structure and emphasis of your final prompt.
 -   **AI-Powered Assistance:**
     -   **AI Prompt Description:** Generate an evocative, prose-style prompt from your tags.